brunokoga/Montevideo/magicItems_dir/magicItemCreation.md

 The cost to add additional abilities to an item is the same as if the item was not magical, less the value of the original item.
 Thus, a _+1 longsword_ can be made into a _+2 [vorpal](weapons#_vorpal) longsword,_ with the cost to create it being equal to that of a _+2 [vorpal](weapons#_vorpal) sword_ minus the cost of a _+1 longsword_.

 If the item is one that occupies a specific place on a character's body, the cost of adding any additional ability to that item increases by 50%.
-For example, if a character adds the power to confer invisibility to her _ [ring of protection](rings#_ring-of-protection) +2,_ the cost of adding this ability is the same as for creating a _ [ring of invisibility](rings#_ring-of-invisibility)_ multiplied by 1.5.
+For example, if a character adds the power to confer invisibility to her _ [ring of protection](rings#_ring-of-protection) +2,_ the cost of adding this ability is the same as for creating a _ [ring of invisibility](rings#_ring-of-invisibility_ multiplied by 1.5.